Dr Chris Deacy

 - +44(0)1227 827242

-I am Reader in Theology and Religious Studies, and have been at Kent since 2004.
-Since 2013 I have been Senior Tutor for the School of European Culture and Languages and previously served as the School’s Director of Learning and Teaching and as Head of Religious Studies.
-Before coming to Kent I taught in the University of Wales, from where I also obtained my BA Theology, MA ‘Death and Immortality’ and PhD ‘Redemption and Film’.
+Chris is a Reader in Theology and Religious Studies, and has been at Kent since 2004.
+Since 2013, he has been Senior Tutor for the School of European Culture and Languages, and previously served as the School’s Director of Learning and Teaching, and as Head of Religious Studies.
+Before coming to Kent, Chris taught in the University of Wales where he obtained his BA 'Theology', MA ‘Death and Immortality’ and PhD ‘Redemption and Film’.

 Also view these in the Kent Academic Repository

 Chris Deacy teaches modules on religion and film and on Christianity in the modern world.back to top